klaudiastewart/Mastermind/README.md

-# Mod1_Mastermind
+# Mastermind
-Project2, Paired Project - Kevin Nguyen & Klaudia Stewart
+Paired Project - Klaudia Stewart & Kevin Nguyen

 Welcome to our take on Mastermind.
 We hope you enjoy playing!